arosas17/School_District_Analysis/README.md

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+The tables above show the top five schools in the district based on the overall passing percentage.
+Although the overall percentage of THS decreased to 90.63%, the school still in 2nd place as it did prior to dismissing the 9th grade data.
+However, it is noted that it nearly dropped to 3rd placed by Griffin High School, who had an overall passing percentage of 90.60%.
+This would be a difference of approximately 0.03% before THS is dropped a place.

 How does replacing the ninth-grade scores affect the following: